drummshot/Tasky/README.md

 # 📝 Tasky

 **Tasky** is a cross-platform task management app built with Kotlin Multiplatform, applying modern architectural patterns and clean code principles.
-The project follows a feature-driven approach and leverages the power of **Concentric Clean Architecture**.
+The project follows a feature-driven approach and leverages the power of **Clean Architecture**.

 ---